CDLUC3/merritt-docker/PITCHME.md

 +++
 #### List Jar Files in mrt-dependencies

-- The mrt-dependencies image is not intended to be run, it will is the base image for other services.
+- The mrt-dependencies image is not intended to be run, it will be the base image for other services.
 - The following command will display the jar files built into the image.

 ```bash